 In addition to dish storage, consider installing warming trays or drawers to help keep food at the desired temperature before you’re ready to serve.
 If you don’t already have cold storage in your prep area, the plating and serving zones are great for refrigerators for drinks as well.
 Having a good balance of both dry and cold storage will be essential in your outdoor kitchen plans.
 If your outdoor area has a space constraint, storage will be even more important in order to optimize your outdoor cooking and keep pathways clear.

 If you plan on having friends and family over for plenty of cookouts, this last zone may be the most important to you.
 Some outdoor kitchen designs have less cooking space to accommodate bartending or food serving space.
 If that sounds like your ideal design, consider moving cold storage to this zone and keeping it close to your plating and serving area.
 Appliances like wine coolers, kegerators, ice machines, and blenders are perfect for the entertaining zone.
 Also, depending on how much bartending will be involved, an extra small sink in this area may not be a bad idea.

 Don’t forget to consider counter space and layout for this area of your outdoor kitchen.
 If you have barstool seating, you may want to have a tiered counter so that your guests have more leg room, but also so you’re not preparing drinks on the same level that they’ll be leaning on and eating at.

 No matter what route you go with your outdoor kitchen plans, know that the professionals at LanChester Grill are here to help you every step of the way.
 Outdoor cooking is our passion, and we want to make sure that the layout of your outdoor kitchen is efficient and optimized for all of your needs.
 Get in touch with us today to start your big project!

-Also remember to check back next month for Chapter 3 in our outdoor kitchen planning series: Selecting Your Outdoor Kitchen Appliances!
+Also remember to check out Chapter 3 in our outdoor kitchen planning series: Selecting Your Outdoor Kitchen Appliances!